PhenoAppsArchive/JavaLibraryUser/README.md

 Java Library User is a minimal Android Phone and Tablet app.
 It is the scaffolding used to test a [Java Library](https://developer.android.com/studio/projects/android-library.html) called Java Library.

-Java Library provides a utility class and a change log class.
+Java Library provides utility classes and a change log class.

 ### Developer
 Peter J. Rosario - [peterrosario@ksu.edu](mailto:peterrosario@ksu.edu)